FBI joins search for missing 9-year-old Charlotte Sena as fears grow she may have been abducted

 NEW YORK - The FBI is joining the search for 9-year-old Charlotte Sena, who vanished from Moreau Lake State Park Saturday while riding her bicycle.

-Moreau Lake State Park is closed to the public as authorities searchers fan out through its 6,250 acres.

-A Moreau Lake State Park map shows Loop A, where Charlotte was camping with her family.
+"They'll be using license plate readers, reviewing cellphone records, data from cell phone towers in the area, so there'll be a two-pronged approach to conducting this investigation," Kopy said.

+The Sena family was enjoying weekend getaway.
+They set up at a campsite in an area known as Loop A. Charlotte went biking with friends before doing one more loop on her own.
+That's when she disappeared.

-She was biking with friends Saturday evening, then decided to do one more loop alone.
-According to Google Street View, the loop is a paved road that passes through a heavily wooded area.
+Google Street View shows the loop is a paved road that passes through a heavily wooded area.

-Family and friends began searching when Charlotte didn't return after 15 minutes.

 "At approximately 6:45 p.m., Charlotte's bike was located in Loop A, and at 6:47 pm Charlotte's mom Trisha called 911 to report the child missing," New York State Police Lt.
 Col. Richard Mazzone said.